nianatali18/Final-Project-Cs290/README.md

 I realllly wish I would have done more research on how to make the page professional and smooth.
 I really hate the way my page functions and am very frusturated by the scripting aspect.
 I want to have more of a professional layout and also have a page that I am proud of.
 I did not deliver when it came to that and will be fixing it over break because I am desperate to make it work.
 I actually found myself to be very passionate about web dev and have always thought I would hate it, but there are so many amazing applications that I would like to explore and I find myself inspecting every website I go to now.

+# REDESIGN OF WEBSITE

+### Idea of design

+- I initially wanted to have a mostly monochromatic website and what I initially did was something I hated and felt like was very plain and ugly
+  I changed it to something that was more fitting to the product I had done and still hated it.
+So what I wanted to do is use what I had and redesign what I had done to be more interesting and highlight myself and my key interests.

+  - COLORS: Black, White, Pink
+  -